aiddata/geo-datasets/kubernetes/helm_chart/README.md

 If you're installing this helm chart on a local cluster, see `dev.md` in the parent directory for instructions.
 This section is for installing the helm chart for production needs, with an image already available from a registry somewhere.

-1. Edit `values.yaml` with your Prefect API info.
+1. Create a custom `values.yaml` with your Prefect API info.

+   The `values.yaml` file in this directory is meant to stay as-is.
+   To override values for your own installation, please create a copy of `values.yaml` with your own settings.
+   A template, `/values_template.yaml`, is provided in the root directory of this repository.
+   For more information about value overrides, please see [the helm docs](https://helm.sh/docs/chart_template_guide/values_files/).

    The image set in `values.yaml` is only for the Prefect Agent.
    If you'd like to set which image runs the Prefect run, you must edit the appropriate Prefect infrastructure block.